Council to consider Spring Creek Precinct Structure Plan

-Following the former Minister for Planning’s decision to rezone land 1km west of Duffields Road in Torquay for future urban growth, Surf Coast Shire Council has been working with the community, Spring Creek landowners and government agencies to develop a Precinct Structure Plan (PSP) for the land.
-The PSP is a long term plan that describes how the land is expected to be developed for residential, commercial and open space purposes and identifies the physical and community infrastructure needed to support development.
+Following the former Minister for Planning’s decision to rezone land 1km west of Duffields Road in Torquay for future urban growth, Surf Coast Shire Council has been working with the community, Spring Creek landowners and government agencies to develop a Structure Plan for the land.
+The Structure Plan will be a long term plan that describes how the land is expected to be developed for residential, commercial and open space purposes and identifies the physical and community infrastructure needed to support development.

 The plan has been developed following a series of recommendations from a community panel in 2015, which responded to the question: “How do we design urban growth that is in balance with the surrounding environment?”
 For more about the history of the process and Council’s response to the panel’s recommendations, click here.